 Data, Privacy Laws and Firm Production: Evidence from the GDPR

-By regulating how firms collect, store, and use data, privacy laws may change the role of data in production and alter firm demand for information technology inputs.
-We study how firms respond to privacy laws in the context of the EU’s General Data Protection Regulation (GDPR) by using seven years of data from a large global cloud-computing provider.
-Our difference-in-difference estimates indicate that, in response to the GDPR, EU firms decreased data storage by 26% and data processing by 15% relative to comparable US firms, becoming less “data-intensive.”
-To estimate the costs of the GDPR for firms, we propose and estimate a production function where data and computation serve as inputs to the production of “information."
-We find that data and computation are strong complements in production and that firm responses are consistent with the GDPR, representing a 20% increase in the cost of data on average.
-Variation in the firm-level effects of the GDPR and industry-level exposure to data, however, drives significant heterogeneity in our estimates of the impact of the GDPR on production costs.
+By regulating how firms collect and use data, privacy laws may alter firm demand for information technology inputs.
+We study how firms respond to privacy laws in the context of the EU’s General Data Protection Regulation (GDPR) by using seven years of data from a global cloud-computing provider.
+Our difference-in-difference estimates indicate that, in response to the GDPR, EU firms decreased data storage by 26% and data processing by 15% relative to comparable US firms, becoming less "data-intensive."
+To estimate the costs of the GDPR for firms, we propose and estimate a production function where firms combine data and computation in firm production.
+We find that data and computation are strong complements and that firm responses are consistent with the GDPR representing a 20% increase in the cost of data.
+This increase translates into only a 0.1-0.5% rise in overall production costs because data plays a relatively small role in firm production compared to computation.